nodecopter/summerofdrones.com/index.md

 attending an event close to you.
 There is also no need for previous robotics experience as long as you are passionate and curious!

-We are going to announce the first dates and cities very soon, so make sure to get notified:
+The first dates and cities are announced in the event <a href="#schedule">schedule</a>.
+Make sure to get notified when more cities are announced:

 <form class="form-search" action="http://nodecopter.createsend.com/t/j/s/irhtuj/" method="post" id="subForm">
   <input class="email" placeholder="email@example.com" type="text" name="cm-irhtuj-irhtuj" id="irhtuj-irhtuj">